snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 At this point, I would recommend only practicing coding problems that you are weak at, like Dynamic Programming or Recursion based solutions.
 This, only if you really have to.
 I would recommend completely getting off of coding practice ideally.
 This isn't a test where you have to remember facts.

-### Behavioral questions more than technical
+### Behavioral questions

-Something I do like to think about very close to interviews are questions generally asked in behavioral rounds.
-Here are some examples:
+Although most questions asked in behavioral rounds are about your past experiences, thinking about some of these common questions beforehand can help deliver a crisp answer in the interviews.

 - Questions about past projects

     Think of some of the most interesting, impactful or challenging projects.
 I recommend real work experiences instead of personal projects as they are more comparable, but be as honest as possible.
-Note that these could be failed projects too.
+Note that these could be failed projects too, and you can talk about what you learned from that.

 - Positive people experiences